Norris Cole (Coronation Street): Departure and returns

 On 23 January 2018, it was reported that Hebden would not be seen onscreen for a short period after last appearing on screen in early December 2017.
 On 5 July 2018, Hebden revealed that he was recovering from a heart attack and had spent most of the previous December in an induced coma.
-In October 2018, while appearing on This Morning, Patti Clare who plays Mary Taylor teased a possible return for Norris the following year.
+In October 2018, while appearing on This Morning, Clare teased a possible return for Norris the following year.
 On 26 November 2018, Coronation Street officially confirmed Hebden's return as Norris, although Hebden won't be back on screen until May 2019, the ITV soap told Digital Spy that everyone is looking forward to his return.
 His return was described as being like a cameo, and the character will leave again, although the role will be left open for the actor to return.
 Hebden departed on 7 June 2019, but returned again for Ken Barlow's (William Roache) 80th birthday celebrations on 9 October 2019.

 Norris returned briefly two months later during the episode that aired on 9 December 2019, and in 2020, he returned for a few stints before departing on 24 June, his final appearance.
 In January 2021, Hebden announced that he had retired the previous year, and stated that he will not be returning to Coronation Street.
 He stated that his "mind was willing" to return, but that acting took a physical strain on his body.
 It was also confirmed that Norris will still be referenced in scripts, and that his onscreen absence will be explained through Norris living at Stillwaters retirement home.
 In August 2021, it was announced that the character of Norris would be killed off and an on-screen funeral held.